 With Katana, they can effortlessly buy and sell products in any currency with daily rate conversion.

 Communication between teams

-Communication between the growing team members has become more streamlined as well – by adding a layer of visibility throughout the whole product lifecycle and organization.
+Communication between the growing team members has become more streamlined as well, adding visibility throughout the whole product lifecycle and organization.

-When everything was in an Excel spreadsheet, it was hard to see how many orders were truly open in the moment, and how many were completed and delivered.
-Another aspect was more team members coming on board – and they were also pushing for having a system in place that would help us reduce errors and improve transparency.
+Previously, it was hard to see how many orders were truly open in the moment, and how many were completed and delivered.
+Another aspect was more team members coming on board.
+They were pushing for having a system in place that would help reduce errors and improve transparency.

 Synchronizing spreadsheets and manual data entry between sales and operations teams are a thing of the past.
 All orders get verified and aligned automatically.